lumilio/Jungle-didakoo.com-README.md/README.md

 ## The Trees <img src="https://imgur.com/HJTKsI7.jpg" alt="drawing" style=""/>

 Each player has 3 x Tree squares around their Pyramid.
 A player can move on and off of his own tree squares with no effect.
-If, however, a player moves on the opponent’s tree square, that piece loses all of its power, and may be eaten by any of the defending animals.
+If, however, a player moves on the opponent’s tree square, that animal loses all of its power, and may be eaten by any of the defending animals.

 ## The Piramid